Thought you can’t embrace minimalism because you’ve got kids? Think again.

 How we adopted minimalism as a family

 Our son has been involved in sorting out toys from a young age.
-I didn’t think it was fair if his things disappeared without his knowledge, particularly when they went to friends and family where he might recognize them, and I think it instils good habits.
+I didn’t think it was fair if his things disappeared without his knowledge, mainly when they went to friends and family where he might recognize them, and I believe it instils good habits.
 At times, I was surprised by his decisions.
 I would have chosen differently on his behalf – also a sign for me that involving him was the right way to go about it.

 How our life has changed